 1. Oat or Wheat Bran baths are effective – boil 2 kg of bran in 5 litres of water and add the strained brew to the bath water.

 2. Camomile and Walnut baths or washings are very soothing.

 3. To reduce inflammation, apply a compress made of either Horsetail, Camomile or Plantain.

-Find out more about skin along with the herbal treatments for common skin disorders in our Urinary System and Skin Lesson 4 !
+Find out more about the herbal treatments for common skin disorders in our Urinary System and Skin Lesson 4 !